orgvue case study: global manufacturing

 Extracting value from data analysis

 A leading global manufacturer of children’s products wanted to improve its workforce productivity by unearthing the hidden value in its data.
-In recent years, the client had faced challenges to maintain consistent performance and productivity across its global operations, which includes over 7500 employees, 34 locations, and 25 different countries.
+In recent years, the customer had faced challenges to maintain consistent performance and productivity across its global operations, which includes over 7500 employees, 34 locations, and 25 different countries.

 Previously, the sites were managed on an individual basis, resulting in differences in how they collected, analysed, and reported operational HR data.
 Local HR teams had no standardised metrics.
 The inconsistency meant that there was no way to benchmark workforce performance efficiently and to share best practices effectively.